dsdanielpark/dsdanielpark.github.io/_posts/2023-04-30-Molecule-attention.md

 ### Estimation of synthetic accessibility score of drug-like molecules based on molecular complexity and fragment contributions
 - **year:** 2009
 - **url:** <https://www.semanticscholar.org/paper/9db40183d62ffae8f9b5a8327511840f6d16ceb1>
-- **abstract:** S2 TL;DR: This method uses historical synthetic knowledge obtained by analyzing information from millions of already synthesized chemicals and considers also molecule complexity, which is sufficiently fast and provides results consistent with estimation of ease of synthesis by experienced medicinal chemists.
+- **abstract:** *TL;DR:* This method uses historical synthetic knowledge obtained by analyzing information from millions of already synthesized chemicals and considers also molecule complexity, which is sufficiently fast and provides results consistent with estimation of ease of synthesis by experienced medicinal chemists.
 - **journal:** Journal of Cheminformatics
 - **volume:** 1
 - **pages:** 8 - 8